schnerring/schnerring.github.io/templates/projects.tpl.md

 comments motivates me, and knowing that my contributions will help others down the line is very rewarding.

-Here are my most recent code contributions, if you're interested:
+These are my most recent code contributions, if you're interested:

 {{ range recentPullRequests 10 }}
 - [{{ .Title }}]({{ .URL }}) on [{{ .Repo.Name }}]({{ .Repo.URL }}) ({{ humanize .CreatedAt }})